What Is Gaslighting—and How to Tell if You’re Experiencing It

 “Gaslighters are often narcissists and need a constant supply of attention.
 However, even if you devote 100 percent of yourself to loving and taking care of them, it will never be enough.
 They will make you feel like you will never be good enough for them,” Sarkis says.

 While this can manifest in many ways, one particularly common way is infidelity.
 “They often cheat as a way to fill that narcissistic need,” she says.
+Don’t miss the tell-tale signs of narcissistic abuse.

 You’re accused of cheating